Skip to content

 systemctl enable --now bleep-enterprise

-# Set proxy env for all users
+# Set CA trust env vars for all users

 bleep-enterprise env --install